imgag/ClinCNV/README.md

 ```
 in the file `generalHelpers.R`.

 *Note3:* on-target and off-target reads should be pre-processed in `.cov` formats.
-If you do not have off-target reads for some samples - don't worry, ClinCNV will work with available data only.
+If you do not have off-target reads for some samples - don't worry, ClinCNV will work with available data only, including off-target only for samples that have this data.

 *Note4:* Please be sure that you do not round your coverage of shallow-sequenced samples too much (e.g., the average coverage of the region is 0.0005, and you round it to 0.00).

-*Note5:* Names of columns (sample names) are meaningful and should match between `normal.cov`, `tumor.cov`, `pairs.txt` files.
+*Note5:* Names of columns (sample names) are meaningful and should match between `normal.cov`, `tumor.cov`, `pairs.txt` files for **somatic** framework.

-### B-allele frequency format (expected file extension is .tsv)
+### B-allele frequency format (expected file extension is `.tsv`)

 Without header:
 ```